“USE THE HOOK GRIP!”

 When don’t you use the hook grip?
 On power movements and on lifts that start at the front rack or back rack.
 There’s no need to start a strict, push or bench press, or any squat movement with the hook grip.

-When it comes to the deadlift, we don’t demand that you use the hook grip.
+When it comes to the deadlift, we don’t demand that you use this grip.
 It’s best when you’re working light or moderate loads with several repetitions to use a clean grip on deadlifts (including the hook), but as the load increases, you’ll likely find yourself switching to a mixed grip, where one hand remains in the clean position and the other is backwards.
 With those heavy loads using a mixed grip, it’s wise to mix up which hand faces forward so that you can balance your strength training and not have lopsided strength.

 Now that you know a bit more about how to use the grips, make sure you put the knowledge to work next time you pick up an Optimistic barbell!